Attribute Update - Getting Started

 - Calculating a customer’s lifetime value (with a

 …and we’re sure there are more we haven’t uncovered yet!

-Once you add it, give the Attribute Update action a name that best describes what it does - for example, "Updating account anniversary."
+Once you add it, click to edit and give the Attribute Update action a name that best describes what it does - for example, “Updating account anniversary.”

 In the Attribute Name field of the composer, choose your attribute.
 Or, if you’re setting a new one that doesn’t exist yet, simply enter it into the field.

 In the Attribute Value field, enter the new value for your attribute.
 In our case, we want to set our customer’s account anniversary to one year from now.
 We can do this with Liquid and timestamps:

 This updates a customer’s anniversary by adding 365 days.
 We can do this using Liquid and timestamps.

 Note that setting an attribute to blank will remove it.